SingleDreamer/MoneyMap/README.md

 <b>Project Developers</b>: Jessica Ng (lead), David Belinsky, Eunice Hew, Cris Jimenez, Riyadh Rahman

 <b>You do not need to install if you just want to try the web app; use the link above.</b>

+## Known Bugs:

+To solve these temporary issues, simply refreshing the page is fine.

+- Selection for Job Offer Comparison behavior breaks if one card or more is selected before adding or deleting a card.
+- Profile information is not automatically updated on the page after Replace Profile submission.
+- User details update automatically on the page after Replace Account Details submission, but RFS is not automatically updated.

 ## Installation Guide (only for running frontend locally, with our server):